 All electives must be approved by the student's Biological Sciences Advisory Committee.
 The electives should be chosen to assure an understanding of the basic principles of both botany and zoology.
-In his degree program a student may count no more than 15 hours of work in courses numbered at the 300 and 400 levels.
+In his or her degree program a student may count no more than 15 hours of work in courses numbered at the 300 and 400 levels.
 A proficiency in chemistry through general biochemistry is strongly recommended.

 A thesis is not required for this program.
-A written comprehensive exam must be taken to demonstrate a broad understanding of the fields of biology, botany and zoology.
+Each student must pass a written and oral comprehensive exam to demonstrate a broad understanding of the fields of biology, botany and zoology.

-The objective of the Doctor of Arts program is to prepare versatile and wellinformed teachers of biological sciences.
+The objective of the Doctor of Arts program is to prepare versatile and well-informed teachers of biological sciences.
 Emphasis is placed on the training of effective teachers and not on the production of skilled research scientists.
 A student successfully completing this program will be well qualified to teach biological sciences at the junior (community) or senior college level.